woocommerce/qit-cli/README.md

 You can use these parameters individually or in combination to create different scenarios for your tests.
 Run `qit run:<test-type> --help` to see all the available options.
 Different test types will have different options to choose from.

-## QIT Local Test Environment
+## Local Test Environment

-QIT offers a powerful, flexible testing platform for WordPress plugin and theme developers.
+QIT ships with a powerful, flexible testing environment for WordPress plugin and theme developers.

 It provides an easy-to-use, ephemeral local testing setup, allowing for rapid testing and debugging without affecting your main development environment.
 This feature is available to all users, regardless of whether you are a Partner Developer of the Woo.com Marketplace.